The Boogeyman (wrestler): ECW and departure (2007–2009)

 On the June 11 edition of Raw, The Boogeyman was drafted to the ECW brand in the annual WWE draft.
 The next day he debuted for the brand and defeated Matt Striker, beginning a feud with him.
 On July 10 in New Orleans, The Boogeyman was a guest during a Striker's Classroom segment, ostensibly to be educated on worms, only to be attacked by Striker's debuting enforcer, Big Daddy V. The Boogeyman was not seen for the next three weeks, finally re-emerging on the July 31 episode—with a new face paint design and black contact lenses—to scare Big Daddy V off after he finished a match.
-Boogeyman was taken out by Big Daddy V from behind after a distraction from Striker a week later.
+The Boogeyman was taken out by Big Daddy V from behind after a distraction from Striker a week later.

-On the August 14 episode of ECW, Boogeyman scored a disqualification victory over ECW Champion John Morrison after Morrison shoved the referee.
-Boogeyman went on to successfully team with CM Punk at Saturday Night's Main Event XXXV on August 18 against Morrison and Big Daddy V. On the August 28 episode of ECW, Boogeyman was one of the participants in the Fatal Four Way match for a shot at Morrison's title; however, CM Punk was the victor.
-On September 4, on ECW, Boogeyman defeated Matt Striker by disqualification when Big Daddy V interfered, and went on to hit Boogeyman with a ghetto drop on the outside of the ring.
-On the September 18 episode of ECW, Boogeyman and Big Daddy V finally faced off in their first one-on-one match, which Boogeyman lost.
+On the August 14 episode of ECW, The Boogeyman scored a disqualification victory over ECW Champion John Morrison after Morrison shoved the referee.
+The Boogeyman went on to successfully team with CM Punk at Saturday Night's Main Event XXXV on August 18 against Morrison and Big Daddy V. On the August 28 episode of ECW, The Boogeyman was one of the participants in the Fatal Four Way match for a shot at Morrison's title; however, CM Punk was the victor.
+On September 4, on ECW, The Boogeyman defeated Matt Striker by disqualification when Big Daddy V interfered, and went on to hit The Boogeyman with a ghetto drop on the outside of the ring.
+On the September 18 episode of ECW, The Boogeyman and Big Daddy V finally faced off in their first one-on-one match, which The Boogeyman lost.